kobbled/tp_plus/README.md

 [![Build Status](https://travis-ci.org/onerobotics/tp_plus.svg?branch=master)](https://travis-ci.org/onerobotics/tp_plus)

+> Creation, and all rights of this repository goes to [One Robotics](https://www.onerobotics.com/).
+This branch was forked from the archived repo [TP+](https://github.com/onerobotics/tp_plus)

 TP+ is a higher-level language abstraction that translates into FANUC TP.
 It features many useful utilities that makes creating TP programs
 easier: